An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Numerical Experiments

+{ Across the three benchmark semidefinite relaxations, namely Maximum Cut, Maximum Stable Set, and Correlation Clustering, TT IPM is the only primal-dual SDP solver reported at the largest dimensions, while remaining competitive across several higher-rank instances.
+Figure~\ref{fig:rank-stratified-certificate-ratios} gives the main compact comparison against the primal-dual baselines SCS and SDPA.
+It combines certificate quality with runtime or memory usage; values below zero therefore indicate that TT IPM has the smaller certificate-weighted cost.
+The complete rank-stratified runtime, memory, iteration, feasibility, and duality-gap values, including the Burer--Monteiro reference for MaxCut, are reported in Tables~\ref{tab:comparison_maxcut_ranks}--\ref{tab:comparison_corr_clust_ranks}. }

+{ The solid SCS curves in Figure~\ref{fig:rank-stratified-certificate-ratios} show that first-order conic solves can be cheaper on some small instances, but this advantage is not uniform once certificate accuracy and memory are included.
+The dashed SDPA curves fall rapidly because the direct solver is accurate on small instances but becomes unavailable or memory-limited as the dimension grows.
+TT IPM is therefore most favourable in the regime targeted by the method: larger structured SDPs where a certified primal-dual method should remain available with controlled memory.
+Burer--Monteiro provides a useful low-rank reference for MaxCut and is very fast, but it solves a different primal-factor problem and does not provide dual feasibility or duality-gap certificates. }

-Overall, these results highlight TT IPM as a scalable and memory-efficient solver that preserves accuracy across a wide range of problem sizes.
-Crucially, it remains effective well beyond the limits of SDPA and SCS, establishing it as the only method among the three capable of tackling large-scale semidefinite relaxations in practice.
+{ Overall, these results highlight TT IPM as a scalable and memory-efficient solver that preserves appropriate primal-dual accuracy across a wide range of problem sizes.
+Crucially, among the primal-dual solvers, it remains the most reliable source of SDP certificates at the largest reported dimensions. }